-The following morning, take the train south from London to Brighton for the day.
-Multiple trains run between the two cities every hour, departing from London Bridge, Blackfriars and Victoria stations and taking around 1 hour and 15 minutes.
+The following morning, head south of London on a day trip to Brighton.
+Multiple trains run between the two cities every hour, departing from London Bridge, Blackfriars and Victoria stations and taking around 1 hour 15 minutes.
 Brighton is full of character, mixing together a traditional seaside resort with a big LGBTQ and alternative population.

 Explore Brighton’s most impressive building – the Royal Pavillion.
-It was built for George IV at the end of the 18th century, with a gloriously over-the-top mix of Indian and Chinese design, including lotus-shaped chandeliers, gilded statues and elaborate wall paintings.
-Or head upwards on board the British Airways i360, the world’s tallest moving observation platform which travels up to 138 metres for views over the city and along the Sussex coast.
+It was built for George IV at the end of the 18th century, with a gloriously over-the-top mix of Indian and Chinese design, including lotus-shaped chandeliers, gilded statues and elaborate murals.

 Day 3: London > Bristol

 Bristol is justifiably proud of its independent food, art and craft stores.
-Eat your way around the world at St Nicholas Market, with food stalls selling everything from Japanese gyoza dumplings to Moroccan tagines.
-Or eat and shop in converted shipping containers at Cargo in Wapping Wharf, close to the free M-Shed museum where you can learn about Bristol’s history.
+Eat your way around the world at St Nicholas Market, with food stalls selling everything from Japanese gyoza to Moroccan tagines.
+Or eat and shop in converted shipping containers at Cargo in Wapping Wharf, near the free M-Shed museum where you can learn about Bristol’s history.

-Where to stay in Bristol: Spend the night in a retro-style Airstream caravan at Brooks Guesthouse.
-As well as regular rooms, the hotel has three luxuriously converted Airstreams on its rooftop.
-They vary in size from 16–20 foot long but all sleep two and come with en-suite shower rooms, seating areas, flatscreen TVs and views over Bristol’s skyline.
+Where to stay in Bristol: Spend the night in a retro-style Airstream caravan at Brooks Guesthouse*.
+As well as regular rooms, the hotel has three luxuriously converted Airstreams on its roof.
+They vary from 16–20 foot long but all sleep two and come with en-suite shower rooms, seating areas, flat-screen TVs and views of Bristol’s skyline.

 Day 4: Bristol > Manchester

-The next day, take the train north from Bristol to Manchester.
-The journey takes just under 4 hours, departing Bristol Temple Meads at 09.34, changing in Gloucester and Birmingham New Street, and arriving into Manchester Piccadilly at 13.24.
-Then you have the afternoon and evening to explore Manchester, famous for its football, music scene and nightlife.
+The next day, take the train north to Manchester.
+The journey takes 3 hours 45 minutes, departing from Bristol Temple Meads at 09.39, changing in Gloucester and Birmingham New Street, and arriving into Manchester Piccadilly station at 13.23.

-Where to stay in Manchester: An old textile mill transformed into a 16-room boutique hotel, the Cow Hollow Hotel has the Northern Quarter on its doorstep.
-The décor mixes original industrial features with high-tech additions and a touch of Oriental style, and rooms come with extras like free Netflix, milk and cookies before bed, and nightly free prosecco and antipasti.
+Where to stay in Manchester: An old textile mill turned 16-room boutique hotel, the Cow Hollow Hotel* has the Northern Quarter on its doorstep.
+The décor mixes original industrial features with high-tech additions and a touch of Oriental style, and rooms come with free Netflix, milk and cookies before bed, and nightly free prosecco and antipasti.

 Day 5: Manchester > Liverpool

 From Manchester it’s only around 45 minutes by train to Liverpool, with frequent services from Manchester Piccadilly and Victoria stations to Liverpool Lime Street, so you can choose how early you want to start.
-Like Manchester, Liverpool’s a former industrial city known for its music, culture and football, so it’s no surprise there’s a longstanding rivalry between them.
+Like Manchester, Liverpool’s a former industrial city known for its music, culture and football, so it’s no surprise they’re longstanding rivals.

-Explore the red brick warehouses of the UNESCO World Heritage listed Royal Albert Dock.
-It’s where you’ll find some of the city’s top attractions, including the Tate Liverpool art gallery, Merseyside Maritime Museum and International Museum of Slavery.
-It’s also home to the Beatles Story, dedicated to Liverpool’s most famous sons.
-Or you can take a Beatles-themed walk (or should that be Magical Mystery Tour…) of their old haunts like the Cavern Club.
+Explore the red brick warehouses of the Royal Albert Dock.
+These former waterfront warehouses are where you’ll find some of the city’s top attractions, including the Tate Liverpool art gallery, Merseyside Maritime Museum and International Museum of Slavery.

 Where to stay in Liverpool: The quirky movie-themed Arthouse Hotel is located in Liverpool’s up-and-coming Ropewalks district.
-Its big rooms – which sleep from 2 to 12 people – are colourfully decorated with gilt, velvet and giant film posters on the ceilings, and some have whirlpool baths.
+Its big rooms – sleeping 2 to 12 people – are colourfully decorated with gilt, velvet and giant film posters on the ceilings, and some have whirlpool baths.
 There’s also a buzzy bar and pizza restaurant open at weekends.

 Day 6: Liverpool > Leeds

 Finally, finish your UK cities by train trip by travelling north-east to Leeds.
-The journey takes around 1.5 hours, departing from Liverpool Lime Street station at 09.54 and arriving into Leeds at 11.40.
+The journey takes 1.5 hours, departing Liverpool Lime Street station at 09.54 and arriving in Leeds at 11.40.
 Surrounded by the rolling hills of West Yorkshire, Leeds is vibrant, multicultural city with a big student population and some of the friendliest people around.

-Where to stay in Leeds: Five minutes’ walk from the train station, the Malmaison Leeds is a Victorian office building done up in a glamourous Gothic-inspired style with lots of deep jewel colours, exposed brickwork and moody lighting.
-Its 100 rooms range from cosy doubles to suites, and it has a bar and restaurant, along with plenty more right on its doorstep.
+Where to stay in Leeds: Near the train station, the Malmaison Leeds* is a Victorian office building done up in a glamourous Gothic-inspired style with lots of deep jewel colours, exposed brickwork and moody lighting.
+Its 100 rooms range from cosy doubles to suites, and it has a bar and restaurant, with plenty more right on its doorstep.

 Day 7: Leeds